Vernon Carey Jr.: College career

-On December 3, Carey scored 26 points, 11 rebounds, and 3 blocks in an 87–75 win against Michigan State in the ACC-Big Ten Challenge.
+On December 3, Carey scored 26 points, 11 rebounds and 3 blocks in an 87–75 win against Michigan State in the ACC–Big Ten Challenge.
 On December 19, Carey posted another double-double of 20 points and 10 rebounds in an 86–57 win over Wofford.
-On December 23, Carey was named ACC freshman of the week for the third consecutive time.
+On December 23, he was named ACC freshman of the week for the third consecutive time.
 On January 4, Carey scored 24 points and grabbed nine rebounds in a 95–62 win against Miami.
 On January 28, Carey erupted for 26 points and 13 rebounds in a 79–67 victory over Pittsburgh.
-On February 1, Carey scored 26 points and a career-high 17 rebounds in a 97–88 win against Syracuse.
+On February 1, Carey registered 26 points and a career-high 17 rebounds in a 97–88 win against Syracuse.
 At the conclusion of the regular season, Carey was named ACC Freshman of the Year and was selected to the First Team All-ACC.
 Carey averaged 17.8 points, 8.8 rebounds and 1.6 blocks per game as a freshman, earning National Freshman of the Year honors from the U.S. Basketball Writers Association and the National Association of Basketball Coaches.
 Following the season he declared for the 2020 NBA draft.